 - Catt v.
 United Kingdom (43514/15) 24 January 2019 1 WLUK 241; (2019) 69 E.H.R.R.
 7 – This case concerns the obligation to delete personal data.
 The context was police of records of an elderly man’s participation in peaceful demonstrations organised by an extremist protest group.
 The indefinite retention of this data infringed his right to respect for his private life under ECHR art.8.
 While there were reasons to collect his personal data in the first place (he having aligned himself with a violent group) there were no effective safeguards and no reason to retain his data for an indefinite period.
 Moreover some of the data should have attracted a heightened level of protection as it concerned the complainant’s political opinions.
 It is interesting that the ECtHR held that some automated searching of the police data base could have been used to find the entries relating to the complainant and therefore make the process of removing the data that had been unlawfully kept and easier task.

-The European Union’s Fundamental Rights Agency (FRA) published “#BigData: Discrimination in data-supported decision making ” in September 2018.
+The European Union’s Fundamental Rights Agency (FRA) published #BigData: Discrimination in data-supported decision making in September 2018.
+Later that year in December it published Preventing unlawful profiling today and in the future: a guide.

 in June 2019, the FRA published a Focus paper: Data quality and artificial intelligence – mitigating bias and error to protect fundamental rights which usefully addresses the problem of systems based on incomplete or biased data and shows how they can lead to inaccurate outcomes that infringe on people’s fundamental rights, including discrimination.